-World Tourism Day is celebrated every year on September 27.
-Its purpose is to foster awareness among the international community of the importance of tourism and its social, cultural, political, and economic value.
-The event seeks to address global challenges outlined in the UN Millennium Development Goals and to highlight the contributions the tourism sector can make in reaching these goals.
+The main purpose of World Tourism Day is to foster awareness among the international community of the importance of tourism and its social, cultural, political, and economic values.